Chromeilion/dungeon-downloader/README.md

 Download, update, and verify your dungeon game files, all with one command!

+## Disclaimer

+This is a fan made program that relies on an undocumented API and may have errors.
+Use at your own risk.

 ## Install
 ### Release
 Simply download the latest release for your platform from